yash-mathur/multimodal-optimization/README.md

-# Optimizing Head Related Transfer Functionusing Clustering and Differential Evolution
+# Optimizing Head Related Transfer Function using Clustering and Differential Evolution

 <!-- ABOUT THE PROJECT -->
 ## Final MSc Project - University of Nottingham, UK